TinuCH1976/link-library/readme.txt

 == Changelog ==

+= 5.8.2.4 =
+* Added option to suppress Link Library footer in notification e-mails

 = 5.8.2.3 =
 * Fixes bug with search results appearing in ajax mode when hiding links on first page display